Cord Blood Education for Parents, Health Professionals and Students - Save the Cord Foundation

 Picture

-We wish to thank Dr. Maegan Capitano for volunteering her time to speak on
+We wish to thank Dr. Koen van Besien for volunteering his time to speak on

 We also wish to also thank our generous sponsor and partner for this event,